hyperledger/besu-docs/docs/public-networks/how-to/monitor/understand-metrics.md

 # Understand metrics

-When running Besu on Ethereum Mainnet using [snap sync](../connect/sync-node.md#snap-synchronization), you may notice graphical patterns that stand out in different metrics charts.
+When running Besu on Ethereum Mainnet using [snap sync](../connect/sync-node.md#snap-synchronization), you might notice graphical patterns that stand out in different metrics charts.
 These patterns are related to the [CPU usage](#cpu-usage) and [block time](#block-time) of the Besu sync process.